Alive Again (Nightingale album)

 Alive Again is the fourth full-length studio album by the Swedish rock band Nightingale.

+This is the first release with Erik Oskarsson and Tom Björn in the band.

+Alive Again continues the rock-oriented progressive metal direction of the band's first four albums and the conceptual saga that covers the albums of a character named "Shadowman".
 Subtitled "The Breathing Shadow, Part IV", it is the last album completely devoted to The Breathing Shadow story.

-This is the first release with Erik Oskarsson and Tom Björn in the band.

-Alive Again continues the hard rock/AOR direction of the band's previous two albums, with poppier vocals and progressive arrangements.